 The taste is not something you are used to.
 It’s a bit strange, but in a good way strange.
 It’s the kind of taste that makes you want to have another lick (or bite) just to figure out what the flavor is.
 At least that’s what happened to me.
 I tried it and I couldn’t figure out whether I liked it or not.
 And then I had another taste.
 And another… And then a small bite… At the end, I really liked this ice cream.
 It was flowery, lemony, with the warmth of vanilla, the sensuality of cinnamon, and the earthiness of turmeric.
 I was totally content, refreshed and feeling good, knowing I had some extra nutrients inside my body 🙂

-A little corn flour helps to minimize ice crystals
+- A little corn starch helps to minimize ice crystals

 - ½ cup powdered milk

 - 1-2 teaspoons turmeric (if you’re new to turmeric use 1 teaspoon)